inferret/infer/README.md

 ### Inferfile Syntax

-In the `Inferfile`, you can define inference assertions related to this code section:
+In the `Inferfile`, using an [HCL](https://github.com/hashicorp/hcl) syntax, you can define inference assertions related to this code section:

 ```hcl
 file "example.py" {